Ballot Design and Electoral Outcomes: The Role of Candidate Order and Party Affiliation: Placebo test

 \section{Placebo test}

 Table \ref{tab:partisan-cubic-detailed} presents the estimates related to the flip effect from our placebo test analysis on {\nPartisanObservationsOneParty} precinct-level observations from {\nPartisanContests} judicial races \emph{with} party labels.
 The table serves as the placebo test counterpart to Table \ref{tab:nonpartisan-cubic-detailed}.
-As expected, none of the estimates reported in Table \ref{tab:partisan-cubic-detailed} are statistically significant.
+As expected, the estimates reported in Table~\ref{tab:partisan-cubic-detailed} provide no statistically significant evidence of a flip effect.